rudrasaipranav3-ops/Fin-E-Scale/README.md

 # Database

-SmartSales AI uses PostgreSQL as its relational database and Prisma as the ORM.
+Fin E-Scale uses PostgreSQL as its relational database and Prisma as the ORM.

 The backend is responsible for database access.